lfeng100/center-of-focus-tracking/README.md

 # center-of-focus-tracking
 Skeleton code for algorithms used for Research Project with Dr. Lesley Istead.
-Please read the Outlines document for more details.
+Please read the `Outline.docx` document for details.
 The code has been briefly annotated.
 Start with heatmap.py or object_tracking.py.
 Combined approach in heatmap_od.py.

 # Potential papers of interest
 https://arxiv.org/abs/2001.05238